nopSolutions/nopCommerce-Docs/en/running-your-store/promotional-tools/omnisend.md

 # Omnisend integration

 This section describes how to integrate the Omnisend plugin into your store.
+The plugin supports all versions of nopCommerce, including minor versions from 4.30 to 4.70.

 ## What the Omnisend is